geriochoa/test-project/README.md

 ## This is a subsection

-And continue nesting subsections if that is neccesary for the organization of the document structure
+And continue nesting subsections if that is necessary for the organization of the document structure

 ### Nested Subsubsection